reimerb13/Baseball-Analytics-Practicum/README.md

 |---------------------:|---------------------:|---------------------:|----------:|-------:|
 |3,878|4,057|0.93|96.5%|3.5%|

 The Kappa value for the kNN model was 0.93.
-The Kappa value indicates that there is a very good agreement amongst the model and the results.
+The Kappa value indicates that there is a perfect agreement amongst the model and the results.

 Corner2 kNN Model Results